-In our latest instalment of Meet the Members we speak to Saleemul Huq from the Centre for Climate Change and Development (ICCCAD) – one of the leading research and capacity building organisations working on climate change and development in Bangladesh.
+In our latest instalment of Meet the Member we speak to Saleemul Huq from the Centre for Climate Change and Development (ICCCAD) – one of the leading research and capacity building organisations working on climate change and development in Bangladesh.
 ICCCAD’s aim is to develop a world-class institution that is closely related to local experience, knowledge and research in one of the countries that is most affected by climate change.

 I feel that we need to treat the climate crisis as a true emergency and need to make the transition as quickly as possible to a fossil fuel free world.
 We can do this better if we join together and support each other.

 The biggest challenge is the vested interests, who have fought continually to hold their position of power, are fighting us now and will continue to fight us in the future.
 We can no longer give them the benefit of the doubt.
 They will never be convinced and we need to stop trying to convince them; instead, we will have to fight them.
 This means taking them on – particularly the fossil fuel interests and the industry itself.
 It means calling them out as climate criminals – including anyone who works for them, supports them by investing, or supports them politically.
 These people are all acting criminally.
 What is interesting is that their own children are calling them out.
 No one gets a free pass any more to do what they want.
 They either join the efforts to tackle climate change on the side of the just or they are on the wrong side and we will fight them.